 In the midst of the maelstrom, I keep asking myself if things are really worse than they have ever been or if that is only my perception.
 My sister suggested it may just seem that way because as we got older we’ve been paying more attention to things like this.
 It certainly feels as though we as a country are circling the drain.
 But while the Orlando tragedy was the worst mass shooting in America’s history and I cannot even begin to imagine there has ever been a bigger buffoon than Trump, I take a moment to think about our country’s bloody history of genocide and slavery, and remember that violence against women and rape have always been an epidemic.
 Maybe the petition to recall the judge who passed judgment in the Turner case will be successful, and other judges will start to think twice before giving every spoiled white teenage boy a pass to rape.
 Maybe this will be the time we rise up as one against the terrorist organization that is the NRA and get the assault weapons ban and the comprehensive gun control that we have needed ever since these weapons were invented.
 Maybe Hillary will squash Trump’s evil ass like the bug that he is (and all of the actual polls are showing that will indeed happen).
 Maybe the racial slurs being shouted at rallies by his supporters are the dying gasp of a deep-seated hatred that is slowly losing power in America.
 I would very much like to think that all of these things are true.

-Unfortunately I have certain negative qualities that prevent me from believing these things, or even hoping for them.
-I have so much cynicism and pessimism in my nature that no matter how much I try I cannot banish all of it.
+Unfortunately I have certain qualities that prevent me from believing these things, or even hoping for them.
+I have so much cynicism and pessimism in my nature.
 I used to believe that it was literally impossible to be aware of world events and be a positive, happy person at the same time.
 I even used to go so far as to think that the more intelligent and deep a person is, the more they are doomed to unhappiness.
 But then I started meeting people who absolutely manage it.
 When horrible things happen these people have entirely different responses.
 Misha Collins and other individuals I have met through Random Acts barely take a moment to cry before springing into action and helping any way they can.
 My beautiful friend and fellow blogger Bryn Donavan possesses both sharp intellect and an unfailingly sunny disposition no matter what the circumstances.
 This never ceases to amaze me, and over the past few years or so I have been forced to come to the conclusion that it is indeed possible… and that has caused me to want to change.

 It’s much easier said than done unfortunately, as I have also learned from these friends that this takes actual work.
 You don’t just get to decide to be happy if you are not naturally so.
 You have to cultivate habits that may go against every malcontent-ed bone in your body.
 You may have to try multiple positive activities until you find even one thing that works for you.
 You have to care for your body as well as your mind.
 If you are by nature a cranky, judgmental asshole like me, you have to learn to curb these qualities over time with practice.
 It’s much easier to stay the same.